ory/docs/docs/hydra/guides/hsm-support.md

 :::note

-If a key is not found in the Hardware Security Module, the regular Software Key Manager with AES-GCM software encryption will be used as a fallback.
-Storing keys will always use the Software Key Manager as it is not possible to add keys to a Hardware Security Module.
+If a key isn't found in the Hardware Security Module, the regular Software Key Manager with AES-GCM software encryption will be used as a fallback.
+Storing keys will always use the Software Key Manager as it isn't possible to add keys to a Hardware Security Module.

 :::